 INSTITUT PAOLI-CALMETTES, ISM / SCIENCE PHOTO LIBRARY INSTITUT PAOLI-CALMETTES, ISM / SCIENCE PHOTO LIBRARY

 Alzheimer's disease, coloured SPECT scan.
 This is a top view of the head, with the front at top.
 SPECT (single positron emission computed tomography) uses a radioactive isotope, in this case technetium-99m (Tc-99m) to show the activity of brain tissue, active tissue taking up more.
 Alzheimer's disease is a wasting disease of brain tissue, causing progressive dementia.
-Brain activity is colour-coded, from red (most active) through yellow to green (least active).
-The most affected area is the black/green region at lower centre, in the temporal and parietal lobes.
-These are responsible for language skills, recognition and processing sensory information.
+Brain activity is colour-coded here, from red (most active) through yellow, green and blue to black (least active).
+The most affected area is at top, in the frontal lobes.
+These are responsible for personality and memory.
 For a similar scan of a healthy brain, see P332/430.

 Model release not required.
 Property release not required.